 Tackling with your head up significantly reduces the risk of head and neck injuries.
 While tackling and blocking, keep your head positioned up to protect yourself from a serious injury and do not lead with your helmet.
 Do not under any circumstances use your head as a battering ram to knock another player down.
 This will only lead to injury and a decrease in playing time.

 Never play through an injury, no matter how small it is.
 A minor injury can become more severe and cause you long-term damage.
 Before you head back into the game, you should get a thorough evaluation by a medical professional such as an athletic trainer or school physician.
 Even though you may feel fine, the medical professional can identify certain issues that you may have missed.

-Injury Prevention Program in New York and New Jersey
+Injury Prevention Program in New York, New Jersey, and Pennsylvania

 At JAG-ONE Physical Therapy, we understand that one injury can affect an entire season.
 That’s why we offer an injury prevention program for athletes and non-athletes alike.
 This program aims to help individuals ready their body for the stressors that may be placed on it during a sporting event or physical activity, therefore reducing the risk of potential injury that they may suffer while participating or practicing.
 Contact us today to schedule an appointment to meet with a physical therapist to discuss your injury prevention needs.